-In addition, the Registrant has submitted a testing proposal, based on grouping of substances and read-across, for Pre-natal developmental toxicity study (OECD Guideline 414), proposed to be carried out, in rats, via the oral route with the analogue substance Rosin, CAS 8050-09-7.
+The Registrant has submitted a testing proposal, based on grouping of substances and read-across, for a pre-natal developmental toxicity study (EU B.31/OECD 414), proposed to be carried out, in rats, via the oral route with the substance Rosin, (CAS No. 8050-09-7).